Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Alabama and its opponents have combined to score more than 67 points in three of nine games this season.

-- The two teams combine to score 66.1 points per game, 0.9 less than the total in this contest.
+- Saturday's total is 0.9 points higher than the combined 66.1 PPG average of the two teams.

-- The 58 combined points per game that these two squads have allowed this season are 9.0 fewer than the 67 over/under in this contest.
+- This contest's total is nine points greater than the 58 these two squads combine to surrender per game this season.

-- Crimson Tide games have an average total of 62.9 points this season, 4.1 fewer than Saturday's over/under.
+- The average total in Crimson Tide games this season is 62.9, 4.1 points fewer than Saturday's over/under of 67 .

-- In 2021, games involving the Aggies have averaged a total of 59.0 points, 8.0 fewer than this game's set over/under.
+- The 67 total in this game is eight points above the 59 average total in Aggies games this season.

 Alabama Stats and Trends